 Types of Austin Auto Accidents

-Rear End Collisions: Rear end collisions, the most frequent of all traffic accident types, are usually caused by distracted driving, speeding, and/or tailgating.
+- Rear-End Collisions: Rear-end collisions, the most frequent of all traffic accident types, are usually caused by distracted driving, speeding, and/or tailgating.
 They are nearly always considered to be the fault of the driver in the rear who failed to maintain the proper distance between vehicles.
-While rear end accidents result in fewer fatalities than some other types of accident, injuries can be serious.
-Soft tissue injuries to the spinal cord, neck and back from rear-end crashes can be extremely painful and persistent; but they may be difficult to prove, because sprains and strains don’t show up on x-rays.
+While rear-end accidents result in fewer fatalities than some other types of accident, injuries can be serious.
+Soft tissue injuries to the spinal cord, neck, and back from rear-end crashes can be extremely painful and persistent; but they may be difficult to prove because sprains and strains don’t show up on X-rays.
 Herniated discs, which may require surgery, are also common in rear-end crashes.
-Many insurance companies routinely deny claims related to rear-end accidents, so you need to fight back by hiring a good Austin auto accident lawyer to negotiate a fair and appropriate settlement if you’ve sustained this type of injury.
+Many insurance companies routinely deny claims related to rear-end accidents, so you need to fight back by hiring a good Austin car accident lawyer to negotiate a fair and appropriate settlement if you’ve sustained this type of injury.

-Head-on Collisions: The most deadly of all car accident types, head-to-head collisions often result in fatal and catastrophic injuries.
+- Head-On Collisions: The most deadly of all car accident types, head-to-head collisions often result in fatal and catastrophic injuries.
 They are usually the result of driver impairment, whether distracted driving, driving while over-fatigued, or driving drunk or drugged.
-The impaired or inattentive driver drifts out of the correct lane, travels the wrong way onto a one-way street, or enters a highway ramp going the wrong way and drives into the path of vehicle approaching from the opposite direction.
-Undivided roads in rural areas are associated with the highest number of head-ons.
+The impaired or inattentive driver drifts out of the correct lane, travels the wrong way onto a one-way street, or enters a highway ramp going the wrong way and drives into the path of a vehicle approaching from the opposite direction.
+Undivided roads in rural areas are associated with the highest number of head-on accidents.

-In the above chart, we displayed a breakdown of the motor vehicle accidents in Texas by vehicle body type.
-The mass majority of the accidents each year involving passenger vehicles, however there were quite a few accidents involving larger vehicles like pickups trucks and sport utility vehicles, or SUVs, for short.
+The mass majority of the accidents each year involve passenger vehicles, however, there are quite a few accidents involving larger vehicles like pickups trucks and sport utility vehicles, or SUVs, for short.
 There were increases in accidents across the board from 2014 to 2015.
-We saw a 8.58% increase in passenger vehicle accidents.
-For pickup trucks, there was a 8.64% increase.
-And for SUVs, there was a 10.64% increase from the previous year.
+We saw an 8.58 percent increase in passenger vehicle accidents.
+For pickup trucks, there was an 8.64 percent increase.
+And for SUVs, there was a 10.64 percent increase from the previous year.
 And for van accidents, there was a 4.95% increase.

 Pedestrian vs. Car Accidents